 Conclusion — Medicare Trust Fund | How to Make Your Best Choice

 It is important to stay informed on what can happen next with the Medicare trust fund.
 The two Medicare trust funds are the Hospital Insurance Trust Fund (HIT) and the Supplementary Medical Insurance Trust Fund (SMI).
-Medicare funds sources include premium payments from beneficiaries, payroll taxes paid by employers and employees, self-employment taxes.
-After reading my blog post today, you should have a better understanding of Medicare funds.
+Medicare trust fund sources include premium payments from beneficiaries, payroll taxes paid by employers and employees, self-employment taxes.
+After reading my blog post today, you should have a better understanding of the Medicare trust fund.

 I hope that this has been helpful to you, and I encourage your feedback in the comment section below.
 Is there something I’ve forgotten?
 What other concerns do you have about Medicare or its financing sources?
 Let me know!